MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 	![](./_img/data-connector-parameters.png)

 	- For *Account*, enter the Azure DevOps organization name (not the full URL).
 For example, use `fabrikam-fiber-inc` if the URL of your organization is "`https://dev.azure.com/fabrikam-fiber-inc./`".
-	- For *Team project*, enter just the project name (e.g. use `Fabrikam-Fiber` if the URL of your project is "`https://dev.azure.com/fabrikam-fiber-inc./Fabrikam-Fiber`").
+	- For *project*, enter just the project name (e.g. use `Fabrikam-Fiber` if the URL of your project is "`https://dev.azure.com/fabrikam-fiber-inc./Fabrikam-Fiber`").

 	> [!IMPORTANT]
 	> Don't confuse the team name with the project name, a common mistake.